SymfonyCasts/symfony5/sfcasts/ep4-relations/relationship-types.md

-# Relationship Types
+# The 4 (2?)
+Possible Relation Types

-Coming soon...

-Oh, officially speaking, there are four types of relations, possible relations and doctrine, many to one, one to many one-to-one and many to many, but in reality, there are only two types of relationships.
+Officially, there are *four* types of possible relations in Doctrine: `ManyToOne`, `OneToMany`, `OneToOne` and `ManyToMany`.
+But...
+I say that's a lite!
+In reality, there are only *two* types.

 Let me explain.
-We already know that a many to one relationship and a one to many relationship are really just the same relationship, just seen from two different sides.
-So if many to one in once many of the same, then our four relationships is really down to just three relationships, but the one-to-one relationship is also kind of not a real relationship.
-For example, you might use a one-to-one relationship from a `User` class to a `Profile` entity, which maybe holds more user about that.
-More information about that user and the database.
+We already know that a `ManyToOne` relationship and a `OneToMany` relationship are really just the *same* relationship seen from the two different sides.
+So that means that instead of four different types of relations, there are really only three.

+## OneToOne is ManyToOne in Disguise

+But... the `OneToOne` relationship is... kind of *not* a real relationship.

+For example, you might use a `OneToOne` relationship from a `User` entity to a `Profile` entity... which maybe holds *more* data about that user.
+If you did this, in the database, your `user` table would have a `profile_id` foreign key column.
+But wait: isn't that *exactly* how a `ManyToOne` relation looks like?

-Your user table would have a `profile_id` form foreign key count, which if you think about it looks exactly like a many to one relation and it is in reality, a one-to-one relationship is exactly the same as a many to one, except that doctrine puts a unique key on that `profile_id` column to prevent that same profile from being, being linked to multiple users.
-But really they're the same thing.
-And by the way, I don't really like one-to-one relationships.
+Yup!
+In reality, a `OneToOne` relationship is the same as a `ManyToOne`, except that Doctrine puts a unique key on that `profile_id` column to prevent a single profile from being being linked to multiple users.
+But... that's really the only difference!

-I tend to just put everything in one table because it reduces complexity, but it can make sense.
-Sometimes if I have a bunch of extra data that you rarely use and are worried about performance anyways, this means that many to one, one to many in one-to-one are all just these same relationship that that only leaves many to many relationship, which is a bit different.
-So let's build one.
-Let's imagine that every question can get tagged with some tax in order to store tags, the database let's make a tag and Steve, so find your console
+And, by the way, I try to avoid `OneToOne` relationships.
+Instead of splitting user data across two different entities, I tend to just put them all in one to reduce complexity.
+Splitting into two different entities *could* help performance, but I think it's almost always more of a bother than a help.
+Wait until you have performance problems and *then* debug the cause.

+## Generating the Tag Entity

+Anyways, this means that `ManyToOne`, `OneToMany` and `OneToOne` are all just the same relationship.
+And so *that* leaves only `ManyToMany`, which *is* a bit different.
+So let's build one!
+Imagine that every `Question` can get tagged with text descriptors.

+In order to store tags in the database, let's make a `Tag`.
+Spin over to your console and run:

 ```terminal
 symfony console make:entity
 ```

-I'll call this new entity `Tag` and are going to make it real simple.
-I'll give it a `name` that would be a `string` type `255` length,
+Call the new entity `Tag`... and it's going to be *real* simple: a single field called `name` that will be a `string` type, `255` length, not nullable.
+Hit enter again to finish up.

-Not nullable the database and that's it I'll hit enter to finish.
-Before I run that migration, let's go open up that `Tag` class because you guys know that I love to use `TimestampableEntity`.
-Now, if you want it to, you can also add a `slug` column here.
-I won't do that because we already showed an example in the last tutorial of how you can add a slug.
-That's automatically generated off of some other property.
-So I'll just leave that for you.
-But we now have a functional tag as a declasse.
-So let's go generate a migration for this
+Before I run that migration, open up the new `Tag` class... because you *know* that I love to use `TimestampableEntity`.

+We could also add a `slug` column if we wanted to be able to go to a nice url like `/tags/{slug}` to show all the questions related a slug.
+I *won't* do that mostly because we shows how to do that in the last tutorial, how to generate a `slug` automatically from some other property.

+*But*, we now have a functional `Tag` entity.
+So let's generate a migration for this:

 ```terminal
 symfony console make:migration
 ```

-Okay, beautiful.
-And
-then go check out that migration to make sure nothing funny snuck into it.
-And it looks beautifully Moring, great table tag with an ID and a name and created that updated at columns.
-Now that I'm happy, let's go run migration with
+Beautiful!
+Go give it a quick peek to make sure nothing funny snuck in.
+Nope!
+That looks boring: `CREATE TABLE tag` with `id`, `name` and the date fields.
+So go run it:

 ```terminal
 symfony console doctrine:migrations:migrate
 ```

-Awesome.
-So every question think about every question could have many texts and one tag could be related to multiple questions.
-In other words, this is a many to many relationship.
-Let's generate that with that next and see what it looks like.
+Awesomesauce.
+So let's think about our goal: each `Question` could have many tags... and each `Tag` could be related to maany questions.
+In other words, this is a *many* to *many* relationship.
+Next: let's generate that and see what it looks like!